BNN-UPC/ignnition/docs_rst/Keyword_definition/operation.rst

      input: [my_output]
      nn_name: my_network2

-With this, hence, we apply two successive neural networks, which is just a prove of some of the powerful operations that we can define.
+With this, hence, we apply two successive neural networks, which is just proof of some of the powerful operations that we can define.

 ----